 I described what I needed.
 Claude Code showed me how to:

-Within an hour, I had working SCSS compilation—something that would have taken me days of documentation reading and trial-and-error.
+Within an hour, I had working SCSS compilation.
+That same task would have taken me days of documentation reading and trial-and-error.

 The AI as Pair Programmer